-Prolog is a big go-go for the academia and industry by AI and NLP practitioners.
-However, to utilize Prolog correctly, the developer must be an expert in both the language and data science, as well as well-educated on the desired output of the program, i.e., Predicate.
+Prolog is a big go-go for academia and industry by AI and NLP people.
+However, to utilize Prolog correctly, the developer must be an expert in both language and data science, as well as well-educated on the desired output of the program, i.e., Predicate.

 Malbolge is by far the most difficult programming language to learn, as evidenced by the fact that it took no less than two years to complete the first Malbolge code.
 The readability of the code is incredibly low.